 SELTs are an important source of information to inform individual teaching practice, decisions about teaching duties, and course and program curriculum design.
 They enable the University to assess how effectively its learning environments and teaching practices facilitate student engagement and learning outcomes.
 Under the current SELT Policy (http://www.adelaide.edu.au/policies/101/) course SELTs are mandated and must be conducted at the conclusion of each term/semester/trimester for every course offering.
 Feedback on issues raised through course SELT surveys is made available to enrolled students through various resources (e.g. MyUni).
 In addition aggregated course SELT data is available.Students are encouraged to provide feedback on the course through the mechanism of SELTs.
-If responses from students to the SELT survey falls below 5, aggregated data and comments are not provided to the course coordinator, so it is really important that you provide feedback when asked via email to do so.
+If responses from students to the SELT survey falls below 5, aggregated data and comments are not provided to the course coordinator.
+In the last 2 years that this course has been run (it is run every two years), SELT feedback has not been provided and so we have been unable to discern what should be improved upon.
+We ask that you provide your feedback when asked via email to do so.

 - Academic Support with Maths

 - Academic Support with writing and speaking skills

 - Student Life Counselling Support - Personal counselling for issues affecting study

 - AUU Student Care - Advocacy, confidential counselling, welfare support and advice